FluvialSeds/rampedpyrox/docs/walkthrough.rst

 |11:58:23 AM  |     2    | 105.81  | -29.0  |   0.1    | 0.7945 |  0.0022  |
 +-------------+----------+---------+--------+----------+--------+----------+

-Here, the `ug_frac` column is composed of manometrically determined masses rather than those determined by the infrared gas analyzer (IRGA, *i.e.* photometric).
-As such, the mass RMSE value determined by the fitting procedure (see `Determining component isotope composition`_ below) is a metric of the discrepancy between photometric and manometric mass measurements in addition to that between the peak-fitted and true thermograms.

-**Important:** The `date_time` value for fraction '-1' must be the same as the `date_time` value for the first row in the `all_data` thermogram file **and** the value for fraction '0' must the initial time when trapping for fraction 1 began.
+Here, the `ug_frac` column is composed of manometrically determined masses rather than those determined by the infrared gas analyzer (IRGA, *i.e.* photometric). **Important:** The `date_time` value for fraction '-1' must be the same as the `date_time` value for the first row in the `all_data` thermogram file **and** the value for fraction '0' must the initial time when trapping for fraction 1 began.

 Once the file is in this format, generate a string pointing to it in python like this::